-Scope of the Bill: There is no clear-cut way in which to respond to national security-related threats.
-What is being proposed does not provide that clarity but seems to increase uncertainty between national security law and the way that criminal law operates in practice and undermines the rule of law.
+Scope of the Bill:

+There is no clear-cut way in which to respond to national security-related threats.
+What has been proposed does not provide that necessary clarity but seems to increase uncertainty between national security law and the way that criminal law operates in practice and undermines the rule of law.

 The Bill authorises persons within the relevant organisations to act with impunity where authorised by indicating that the criminal law will not apply to them in undertaking acts which would otherwise result in prosecution and conviction.
-In most circumstances, what will happen is that justification of the criminal conduct will be sought after the event and similar issues will arise as to whether there has been a breach of any ECHR rights.
-The Bill's Human Rights Memorandum in concluding the Bill is ECHR complaint, states that:
+In most circumstances, what will happen is that justification of the criminal conduct will be sought after the event (our emphasis).
+Similar issues will arise as to whether there has been a breach of any ECHR rights.

+The Bill's Human Rights Memorandum concludes that the Bill is ECHR compliant.
+It states that: